 The purpose of this assessment is to ensure that you are medically fit for the catheter laboratory procedure.
 It also gives you an opportunity to ask any questions you may have or discuss any concerns.

 You will be seen by an experienced pre-admission assessment nurse who will ask you a range of questions about your medical history.
-You will be asked to bring with you any medication you are currently taking, and to come prepared to give a urine sample.
-All will be confirmed by an appointment letter.
+You will be asked to bring with you any medication you are currently taking.

 It may be necessary to carry out some routine tests and investigations at this appointment, such as an ECG, blood tests, x-rays, weight, height and blood pressure checks.

-If it we find that you need further investigations or monitoring before your procedure, your pre-admission assessment nurse will liaise with your GP.
+If we find that you need further investigations or monitoring before your procedure, your pre-admission assessment nurse will liaise with your consultant.

 After your pre-admission assessment, you will receive confirmation of your date of admission.